tomasz-blasz/firebolt-apis/requirements/specifications/media/media-info.md

 ### 3.5.
 Video Modes

-For the purposes of the Firebolt API, a `VideoMode` shall be defined as the shorthand resolution and frame rate of video content.
+For the purposes of the Firebolt API, a `VideoMode` shall be defined as the shorthand vertical resolution and frame rate of video content.

 The Firebolt `Media` module **MUST** have a `VideoMode` enumeration: